Lymphoma Cancer Treatment

 One of the most common types of cancers, lymphomas account for about 6% of all cancers.
 Lymphomas are cancers that affect blood cells called lymphocytes, which protect your body from infections and control inflammation.
 Lymphocytes can build in your bloodstream, bone marrow and organs but most commonly affect the lymph nodes located throughout your body.
 There are two primary kinds of Lymphoma:

-- Hodgkin lymphoma, also called Hodgkin disease
+• Hodgkin lymphoma, also called Hodgkin disease

-- Non-Hodgkin lymphoma
+• Non-Hodgkin lymphoma

 There are dozens of subtypes of lymphoma, so having a physician who specializes in this cancer type can lead to better care for you.
 Knowing what type of lymphoma cancer you have is important to ensure you receive the best results for your condition.
 Your treatment plan may include chemotherapy, radiation therapy, cellular immunotherapy and stem cell transplantation.

-Our cancer experts are here for you.
+Our lymphoma specialists are here for you

-Your team of specialists will use their years of experience along with the most advanced diagnostic and cancer-fighting tools available to deliver the quality care you deserve.
+Your team of lymphoma specialists will use their years of experience along with the most advanced diagnostic and cancer-fighting tools available to deliver the quality care you deserve.
 Our multi-disciplinary team of specialists meet weekly to review your treatment options and progress.
 Your team typically includes members with expertise in:

 • Medical oncology